github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/resolving-alerts.md

 {% ifversion fpt or ghec %}

 > [!NOTE]
-> If a secret is detected in a public repository on {% data variables.product.prodname_dotcom_the_website %} and the secret also matches a partner pattern, an alert is generated and the potential secret is reported to the service provider.
+> If a secret is detected in a public repository on {% data variables.product.prodname_dotcom %} and the secret also matches a partner pattern, an alert is generated and the potential secret is reported to the service provider.
 For details of partner patterns, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

 {% endif %}